Chichicastenango Patron’s Day

 Stop 1

-Take a moment to stretch and enjoy the breathtaking views of Lake Atitlán, one of Guatemala's most sacred and storied lakes, surrounded by majestic volcanoes.
-A perfect pause to connect with the natural and spiritual beauty of highlands.
+On the drive from Antigua to Chichicastenango, we will take a 15-minute stop to stretch, relax, and enjoy the breathtaking views of Lake Atitlán, one of Guatemala’s most sacred and storied lakes, surrounded by majestic volcanoes.
+This short break is a perfect moment to pause, breathe, and connect with the natural and spiritual beauty of the highlands.

 Stop 2